-Rare £2 Coins Coins List
+Rare £2 Coin List with values

 How much is my £2 coin worth?

-All £2 coins are worth face value, however some coin collectors may be willing to pay more to add certain rare two pound coins to their collection.
+All £2 coins are worth face value, however, some coin collectors may be willing to pay more to add certain rare two-pound coins to their collection.
 The rarer the coin is, the more it will fetch but value also depends upon the condition of the coin.

-Please do your own research before buying and selling coins and beware that the rarer coins are often faked.
+Do your own research before buying and selling coins and beware that the rarer coins are often faked.

 Top 10 Rare £2 Coins

-The top 10 rare £two pound coins are shown in the coin list above.
+The top 10 rare two-pound coins are shown in the coin list above.
 Use the next/previous buttons to see all circulating coins.

 The mintage figure is the number of coins minted and released to general coin circulation by The Royal Mint.